about US

 Hi, my name is Patrick "Poody" Shier, and I am the architect here at Alpine Walrus Training.

-My life in snow started at a young age growing up at the foothills of the North Shore mountains outside of Vancouver.
-After graduating University, I quickly gave up on the idea of a career behind a desk, and started work as a ski patroller at Grouse Mountain in Vancouver.
+My life in snow started at a young age growing up at the foothills of “the shore” A.K.A North Vancouver.
+After graduating University, I quickly gave up on the idea of a career behind a desk, and started work as a ski patroller at Grouse Mountain.
 It didn't take long before snow quality on the coast forced me inland to Big White where I have spent almost a decade with the Big White Ski Patrol.
+I am a snowboarder, and while you may find me on skis from time to time, you will definitely find me hunting berms at a local banked slalom.

 I am a Duty Avalanche Forecaster with Big White Ski Resort, and I have two first aid licenses, none of which are as a paramedic.
 I am part of the training team for the Big White Ski Patrol.
 I have a long term goal of seeing improved awareness and good decision making in the avalanche terrain areas surrounding Big White.